TheCavern/wiki.thecavern.net/docs/plugins/Cosmetics/Tags_and_Titles.md

 Some events have exclusive tags and titles only obtainable from that specific event.

 ### Donating
-By becoming a server, you are able to unlock some exclusive titles and tags.
+By purchasing a rank from our store, you are able to unlock an exclusive tag.
+You will also be given an exclusive title for any purchase you make.

 ### Login Rewards
 Occasionally, tags and titles are available through login rewards.
 To redeem these, simply login!